meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ### Study 3
 There is no prospective relationship between the experience of meaning in life and PA.
 There may be a strong correlation, but there is not sufficient evidence.
 They are only observed in concurrent measures.
-### Study 4
+### Study 4 & 5
-Positive mood concept priming did not influence mood.
+Meaning of life increased when individuals were primed with positive m
 ## General Discussion
 Strong evidence for strong relationship between mood and the experience of meaning in life.